24

 a.
 Pay Plan

-2. A Decision Maker can request approval to hire an employee at a pay rate greater than the midpoint of the range up to the max of the pay range for the job classification by submitting enclosure 5 to the Human Resources Director for review, and then for approval by the County Manager.
+2. A Decision Maker can request approval to hire an employee at a pay rate greater than the midpoint of the range up to the max of the pay range for the job by submitting enclosure 5 to the Human Resources Director for review, and then for approval by the County Manager.
 A Decision Maker does not need approval to pay an employee that is moving to an equal or higher pay grade above the midpoint if that employee is already being paid above midpoint in their current job.

 b.
 Step Pay Plan

-F. Flexibly Staffed Positions:
+E. Flexibly Staffed Positions:

-1. A position is considered to be flexibly staffed when it is noted in the job description (reference K).
+1. A position is considered to be flexibly staffed when it is listed on Flexibly Staffed Positions (Reference 10).

 3. Position Description Questionnaires are not required for flexibly staffed positions.

-G. Pay Increases for Employees:
+F. Pay Increases for Employees:

 1. Regular and Limited Term Employees:

 a.
-Pay Plan Merit Increases: Annually, employees, that have not reached the top of their established pay range, are eligible for merit pay increases for "meets" or "exceeds expectations" ratings overall, to the maximum of the pay range.
-The amount for a merit increase may vary yearly, as adopted by the Board of County Commissioners.
-The employee's supervisor must complete and submit a performance evaluation by the employee’s evaluation date (reference H).
-If an employee will be receiving a "below expectations" evaluation, and the employee's supervisor does not complete the evaluation by the pay period prior to the evaluation date, it may result in the employee automatically receiving their merit increase.
-Decision Makers must distribute the amount or percentage adopted by the Board of County Commissioners to each eligible employee.
-With approval from the Human Resources Director, a decision Maker may distribute pay increases within their allocated budget, using a variable merit plan based on a standard or better performance evaluation AND (any combination of) (1) Internal equity within jobs, (2) Range penetration, (3) Other non-performance-based rationale.
+Pay Plan Merit Increases: The amount for a merit increase may vary yearly, as adopted by the Board of County Commissioners.
+Decision Makers must distribute the amount or percentage adopted by the Board of County Commissioners to each eligible employee, or with approval from the Human Resources Director, a Decision Maker may distribute pay increases within their allocated budget, using a variable merit plan based on a satisfactory overall rating AND (any combination of) (1) Internal equity within jobs, (2) Range penetration, (3) Other non-performance based rationale.
 Requests must be approved prior to the start of the calendar year.

-H. Impact of Various Employment Changes:
+G. Impact of Various Employment Changes:

 2. Moving to a Lower Pay Range: When an employee is demoted or reclassified to a position with a lower pay range, the employee’s pay rate is adjusted as follows: